-We relied on the Orbis Database, since the Italian business outlet publishing the list of the major companies in the country (Mediobanca's Leading Italian Companies list) does not take into account corporate groups in the sorting of data on turnover and number of employees.
+In addition, to identify other large companies, we relied on the Orbis Database; since the Italian business outlet publishing the list of the major companies in the country (Mediobanca's Leading Italian Companies list) does not take into account corporate groups in the sorting of data on turnover and number of employees.

-We collected 2020 data on the annual turnover and number of employees of the 40 companies selected through criterion 1, then calculated the bottom quartile limit, which is equal to an annual turnover of B\$1.89 and 3,210 employees.
+Applying the WED standard procedure of selection, we collected 2020 data on the annual turnover and number of employees of the 40 FTSE MIB companies, then calculated the bottom quartile limit, which is equal to an annual turnover of B\$1.89 and 3,210 employees.

-We then selected from the Orbis Database all the companies that met both thresholds, discarding the subsidiaries (except for the subsidiaries of foreign multinationals) and the companies already selected through criterion 1.
+We then selected from the Orbis Database all other companies that met both thresholds, discarding the subsidiaries (except for the subsidiaries of foreign multinationals).

-Overall, we selected 100 companies through this second criterion.
-Then, for each company we selected the chairperson and the CEO(s), for a total of 161 individuals.
+Overall, we selected 100 additional companies through this procedure.
+Then, for each of them we selected the chairperson and the CEO(s), for a total of 161 individuals.